HamishGBrown/py_multislice/README.md

    All necessary dependencies (pytorch etc.) should also be installed, if you have issues try installing in a fresh anaconda environment.

+3. If you would like to perform ionization based TEM simulations, download and install the flexible atomic code (FAC), including the python interface (pfac), from [here](https://github.com/flexible-atomic-code/fac).
+I've only successfully got this working on Linux, your mileage may vary on Windows operating systems.

-3. As an added precaution, run the Test.py script to ensure everything is working as expected
+4. As an added precaution, run the Test.py script to ensure everything is working as expected

     $ python Test.py

+    You can also run run Orbital_normalization.py to test that the ionization cross-sections are being calculated appropriately.

 # Documentation and demos